sguzunov/docs/docs/getting-started/02_how-to/03_glue42-enable-your-app/08_vba/vba.md

 ## Overview

-The Glue42 COM library allows you to Glue42 enable your MS Office VBA applications and integrate them with other Glue42 enabled applications in [**Glue42 Enterprise**](https://glue42.com/enterprise/).
-You can use Glue42 functionality in your VBA applications for Excel, Outlook, Word, etc. The Glue42 COM library support the 32-bit and 64-bit versions of MS Office 2013 and up.
+The Glue42 COM library allows you to Glue42 enable your MS Office VBA apps and integrate them with other Glue42 enabled apps in [**Glue42 Enterprise**](https://glue42.com/enterprise/).
+You can use Glue42 functionality in your VBA apps for Excel, Outlook, Word, etc. The Glue42 COM library support the 32-bit and 64-bit versions of MS Office 2013 and up.

-To access Glue42 functionalities in your VBA application, you have to reference and initialize the Glue42 COM library.
+To access Glue42 functionalities in your VBA app, you have to reference and initialize the Glue42 COM library.
 The Glue42 COM library is distributed as a DLL file which is a part of the SDK bundle of [**Glue42 Enterprise**](https://glue42.com/enterprise/) located in the `%LocalAppData%\Tick42\GlueSDK\GlueCOM` folder.

 In the [Glue42 VBA Concepts](#glue42_vba_concepts) section below you will find general concepts that apply when using the Glue42 COM library in VBA.
-The [COM/VBA Reference](#comvba_reference) section provides reference documentation specific to using the Glue42 COM library in VBA applications.
+The [COM/VBA Reference](#comvba_reference) section provides reference documentation specific to using the Glue42 COM library in VBA apps.

 ## Using the Glue42 COM Library